Are you struggling with noisy photos? You’re not alone.

 What if you want to target your noise reduction to a specific part of your image?
 Is that an option in Lightroom?

 Yes, you can do this – sort of.
-You see, Lightroom does offer a Noise slider as part of its targeted adjustment panel.
-So you can apply noise reduction via the Adjustment Brush, the Radial Filter, or the Graduated Filter, and you’ll be able to limit noise reduction to the areas you want to affect, leaving the rest of the image unchanged.
+You see, Lightroom does offer a Noise slider as part of its Masking panel.
+In other words, you can apply noise reduction via the Adjustment Brush, the Radial Gradient, or the Linear Gradient, and you’ll be able to limit noise reduction to the areas you want to affect, leaving the rest of the image unchanged.

 But there is a major downside to this feature: